lgabs/janus/README.md

 ```

 See more in the [quickstart notebook](examples/Janus%20Quickstart.ipynb).
+The _Average Ticket_ Statistics is still missing, but will be added soon (it's usually modelled with exponential distribution with gamma as prior)

 ## The Janus Website